U.S. Route 220: Pennsylvania

 I-180 and US 220 head through the center of the city, briefly overlapping with US 15 in the downtown district, before splitting near Halls Station.
 The Interstate Highway turns to the south, following the Susquehanna River toward Muncy while US 220 exits the expressway onto a two-lane road that first travels east to Hughesville, a borough based around US 220's junction with Pennsylvania Route 405 (PA 405).
 US 220 heads generally northeastward from Hughesville, passing through Laporte on its way to Dushore.
 It is here that the route changes directions for the final time, assuming a northerly alignment that it largely follows for the remainder of its routing.
 A short section of super-two limited-access freeway is used to bypass Towanda, a borough 16 mi north of Dushore on the banks of the main Susquehanna River.
 One interchange along this stretch links US 220 to US 6.

 Past Towanda, US 220 continues on a northerly path, paralleling the Susquehanna River to the borough of Athens.
 Here, US 220 becomes a freeway for the final time at an exit with PA 199, the main north–south highway through the neighboring boroughs of Athens, Sayre, and South Waverly.
 US 220 bypasses all three to the west, proceeding toward the New York state line.
-Route 220 actually crosses the border at Southern Tier Expressway but ends immediately after at an intersection with Tioga County Road 60 and Chemung St in Waverly NY.
+The route comes to an end at its interchange with the Southern Tier Expressway, which at this point has briefly crossed into Pennsylvania, within sight of the state line.